How to Check Storage on Your iPhone

 Option 2: iTunes Settings Menu

-• Step 2: If you have macOS version Mojave 10.14 or older, or if you’re on a PC, open iTunes; otherwise, open Finder on macOS Catalina 10.15 or later
+• Step 2: If you have macOS version Mojave 10.14 or older, or if you’re on a PC, open iTunes; otherwise, open Finder on macOS Catalina 10.15 or later.

 Option 3: IMEI Lookup (International Mobile Equipment Identity)

 Your iPhone’s IMEI number is a 15-digit number that serves as its identity on the Apple network.
 On all iPhone 5, SE, and 6 variants, you can find it on the back of the phone.
 However, on the iPhone 3, 4, all models from the 6s and later, the IMEI number is on the SIM card tray.
+You can also find it by dialing *#06# on your phone.

-• Step 1: Find your iPhone’s IMEI number
+• Step 1: Find your iPhone’s IMEI number.

-• Step 3: Input your IMEI number into the lookup tool and view your phone’s available built-in memory
+• Step 3: Input your IMEI number into the lookup tool and view your phone’s available built-in memory.

 Option 4: Check Your Carrier Account